saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 #### `testFiles`
 <p><small>| OPTIONAL | STRING/ARRAY/REGEX |</small></p>

-The path to the Cypress test files to run for this suite, if not otherwise specified explicitly in `cypress.json`.
+One or more paths to the Cypress test files to run for this suite, if not otherwise specified explicitly in `cypress.json`.
 Regex values are supported to indicate all files of a certain type or in a certain directory, etc.

 ```yaml
       testFiles: [ "**/*.*" ]